-Graduate in as few as two years
+Graduate in less than two years

 What Sets Our Leadership Training Apart?

-- An “Open Track” allows students to build their own specialization and to acquire skills that are as unique and missional as their call to ministry
+- An Open Track allows you to build specialization as unique and missional as your call to ministry

-|Monday Track||Complete your training in one day of class on campus per week.|
+|Monday SCHEDULE OPTION||Complete your training in one day of class on campus per week.|

-|In-Ministry Track||The In-Ministry Track combines 40 credits of online learning with 5 weeklong trips to campus for live courses.|
+|HYBRID MINISTRY SCHEDULE OPTION||Combines 40 credits of online learning with 5 weeklong trips to campus for live courses.|

 Ministry Training That Keeps Debt Down

 Ministry work can bring limited financial reward.
 That's why we encourage wise financial stewardship as you pay for school.
 In fact, the average Western Seminary student graduates with an average of only $8532 in loan debt to repay.
-It might surprise you to learn that only about 19% of our students utilize loans, choosing instead to paying out of pocket, with scholarships, or via a monthly payment plan.
+It might surprise you to learn that only about 19% of our students utilize loans, with most choosing instead to pay out of pocket, with scholarships, or via a monthly payment plan.
 Look into your options for financial aid.